felixgro/sportr/README.md

 A clean & user-friendly sport event app for the web.
 Built on Laravel 8, InteriaJs and VueJs.

+This project should demonstrate my Laravel and Vue skills.

 Frontend currently under contruction. 🏗️

 ## Setup